Aye-Aye-Dev/Fossa/README.md

 If you used the `local_config_example.py` file as a starting point for your local config it will have a single model already in the `ACCEPTED_MODEL_CLASSES` parameter.
 This is a tiny example ETL model.

 Fossa will only run models that have been pre-defined before start-up.
-A simple way to supply these models is through the config file but there are other ways too.
+The `ACCEPTED_MODEL_CLASSES` config variable is the simplest way to set this.

 POST to your local instance of Fossa a task specification.
 This example runs the complete `SimpleExampleEtl` model-